Ethics and Malpractice

 Journal of Numerical Analysis and Approximation Theory (JNAAT for short).

 This journal agrees with and permanently verifies that its policy complies to the Committee on Publication Ethics (COPE).

 Authors should refrain from misrepresenting research results which could damage the trust in the journal, the professionalism of scientific authorship, and ultimately the entire scientific endeavour.
 Maintaining integrity of the research and its presentation is helped by following the rules of good scientific practice, which apply to: the authors submitting to JNAAT, to the reviewers writing reports for JNAAT, and to the members of the Editorial Board.

 - Publication and authorship:

-- all authors should disclose any conflict of interest that might influence the results or their interpretation in the manuscript.
+- All authors should disclose any conflict of interest that might influence the results or their interpretation in the manuscript.
 Disclosure of interests provides a complete and transparent process and helps readers form their own judgments of potential bias.

-- All sources of financial support for the project should be disclosed.
+- All sources of financial support should be disclosed.

 - Peer review / responsibility for the reviewers:

-- before accepting to review a research, the reviewers state that have no conflict of interest with respect to the research, the authors and/or the research funders;
+- Reviewers must have no conflict of interest with respect to the research, the authors and/or the research funders.

 - Editorial responsibilities:

-- the editors have responsibility and authority to recommend rejection/acceptance of an article;
+- Editors have responsibility and authority to recommend the rejection/acceptance of a submission.

-- they maintain the integrity of the academic record;
+- Editors maintain the integrity of the academic record.

-- they should ways be willing to publish corrections, clarifications, retractions and apologies when needed.
+- Editors decide about publishing corrections, clarifications, retractions and apologies when needed.